From Indexing to Coding: A New Paradigm for Data Availability Sampling: Sampling from Coded Data

 \subsubsection{Example paradigm 2: Sampling through RLNC}

 A possible way to implement sampling by coding leverages random linear network codes (RLNC).
 In this implementation, the verifier sends the claimer a vector consisting of coding coefficients for an RLNC coding operation.
-The claimer node holds the data he claims to be available in the form of a matrix $\bm{V}\in \mathbb{F}^{m\times n}$ The claimer node responds to this challenge by sending an RLNC-coded data vector, obtained as a linear combination of the $n$ column vectors of the matrix $\bm{V}$ in its custody, using the specified coefficient vector.
+The claimer node holds the data they claim to be available in the form of a matrix $\bm{V}\in \mathbb{F}^{m\times n}$ The claimer node responds to this challenge by sending an RLNC-coded data vector, obtained as a linear combination of the $n$ column vectors of the matrix $\bm{V}$ in its custody, using the specified coefficient vector.
 Since the decoding algorithm for RLNC is based on inverting the matrix of coefficient vectors, a claimer must render all coded vectors corresponding to one particular degree of freedom in the space of coefficient vectors unavailable.
-Under the non-adaptability assumption, this implies that the claimer can only respond to challenges that lie within a chosen subspace of dimension at most $n-1$.
+To make the data thus available, the claimer can only reveal a subspace of dimension at most $n-1$.
 Consequently, the claimer can answer at most $|\mathbb{F}|^{\,n-1}$ out of the $|\mathbb{F}|^n$ possible challenges.
 The corresponding undecodability ratio is calculated as